redbadger/continous-compliance/readme.md

 - Documentation
 - Test results
-- GitHub pull request information and commits associated
+- GitHub pull request information, issues and commits associated

 And store it in a Google Cloud Storage bucket as evidence for regulators.